 Disassociation notification when not in State 1 sets the STA's state to State 2.
 The STA shall become associated again prior to sending Class 3 frames.

 If STA A in an infrastructure BSS receives a Class 3 frame from STA B that is authenticated but not associated with STA A (i.e., the state for STA B is State 2), STA A shall discard the frame.
-If the frame has a unicast address in the Address 1 field, STA A shall send a Disassociation frame to STA B.
+If the frame has a unicast address in the Address 1 field, the MLME of STA A shall send a Disassociation frame to STA B.

 Association is not applicable in an IBSS.
 In an infrastructure BSS, association is required.
 APs do not initiate association.